 - Body piercings

-Any of our practices which have an MRI scanner are able to scan a child, however at the time of booking, we will talk through whether sedation is required.
-If your child does need a light sedative, we will most likely arrange for the MRI to take place within one of our Hospital practices.
+Any of our practices which have an MRI scanner are able to scan a child, however at the time of booking we will talk through whether sedation is required.
+If your child does need a light sedative, we will most likely arrange for the MRI to take place at one of our hospital practices.

 Watch: Having an MRI with Queensland X-Ray (Paediatric)

 Fees for radiology procedures will vary depending on a variety of factors.
 We will advise you about the cost of your service at the time of booking but if you do have any questions, contact us and one of our team will be happy to help with your query.
 You can read more about our billing information here.